gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 ```

 Note that the matrix math library takes an optional destination
 matrix at the end of each matrix math function.
-In the past we
+In most articles we
 haven't used this feature and just let the library allocate a new
 matrix for us but this time we want the result to be stored
 in the matrices we already created.